-If you have ever joined a group on social media about pet care, you know that many people have strong opinions on the right way to do things.
-People who raise chickens are no different.
-I regularly see debates about which way is the right way to keep backyard chickens.
+If you have ever joined a pet care group on social media, you know that people have strong opinions about the right way to do things.
+Those who raise chickens are no different.
+I regularly see debates about which is the right way to keep backyard chickens.

-Personally, I do not see the free-range vs. chicken-run debate to be a black and white issue.
-Every situation is different, and there are many different factors to consider when choosing how you will be keeping your chickens.
+Personally, I do not see the free-range vs. chicken-run debate to be a black-and-white issue.
+Every situation is different, and there are many factors to consider when choosing how you will be keeping your chickens.
 This article will dive into the pros and cons of free-ranging your chickens or keeping them in a chicken run.

 Pros: What Are the Benefits of Letting Your Chickens Free-Range?

 First, I will go into the pros of letting chickens free-range.
 Free-ranging can provide a lot of health and wellness benefits to your birds, here are just a few.

 Free-range chickens are known to produce a much darker egg yolk than chickens that are not able to forage for their food.
 Although this alone does not necessarily mean that the eggs are better for you, many people (myself included) swear that the darker yolks taste better.

 The reason that the eggs will be more nutritious is that your hens will be out all day foraging and getting nutrients that they can't get from just eating chicken feed.
 To get the best quality of eggs, your chickens should be getting a combination of laying pellets, greens, and insects.